ceberz/riaction/README.md

 #### Profiles With Their Own Events ####

-A class the declares itself as a profile may also declare events which rely on that same class as the profile object:
+A class that declares itself as a profile may also declare events, and for those events it may point to itself as the profile to use:

     riaction :profile, :type => :player, :custom => :id riaction :event, :name => :join_the_game, :trigger => :create, :profile => :self

-In the above example of a declaration on the User class, the user will fire a `:join_the_game` event using itself as the profile upon its creation.
-The profile declaration should come before the event declaration.
+In the above example of a declaration on the User class, the user will fire a `:join_the_game` event using itself as the profile upon its creation.  _The profile declaration must come before the event declaration._

 #### Turning Riaction Off ####